-Type X collagen is a network-framing type and constitutes about 1% of the total amount of collagen in cartilage.
+Type X collagen is a network-framing type and makes up about 1% of the total amount of collagen in cartilage.
 It contributes to the growth, development, and remodeling of articular cartilage.

 How to get these types of collagen

-You can get these types of collagen from your diet as well as supplements.
+You can get these types of collagen from your diet and supplements.